Last Updated on

 Lake Birrabeen is more inland and the drive here is a fun, peaceful 4WD adventure!

 Spot Sharks from Indian Head

 You’re not usually advised to swim in the waters around Fraser Island.
 And, if you head up to Indian Head bluff then you’ll probably find out why.
 It’s not uncommon to spot sharks patrolling the waters down below or even rays!

-75 mile beach stretches along the entire eastern side of Fraser Island.
+The 75-mile beach stretches along the entire eastern side of Fraser Island.
 It’s also considered the main road!
 Most of the things to do on Fraser Island such as the Pinnacles, Eli Creek and the Maheno wreck are found along this, one of the most famous Fraser Island beaches.

 One place you can swim safely is the rock pools near Waddy Point.
 These are known as the Champagne Pools.

 Up in the northeastern tip of Fraser Island is the heritage Sandy Cape Lighthouse.
 Not many travellers make it all the way up here but if you’re spending a week or so on the island it’s worth the visit.

 How much does it cost to visit Fraser Island?

 Costs of visiting Fraser Island vary depending on how you’re travelling there.
 If you have your own 4WD you’ll obviously find Fraser Island a bit cheaper as you won’t need to hire a car or join a tour group.